Celebrating any holiday with kids is so much fun!

 We can’t get enough of this love monster craft!
-It’s a silly, sweet, and perfect Valentine craft to make with the kiddos.
+It’s a silly, sweet, and perfect Valentine craft for kids to make this February.

 All the kids need is some paper, glue, scissors, and their imagination!
 Be sure to download the free printable template to make it a quick and easy craft.

 We’ve also got a super-fast video tutorial below you can watch to see exactly how we made this cute Valentine craft!

 - Monster template (enter your email in the form at the end of this post to have the link sent to you)

 Download the monster template, print, and cut out the pieces you need.

 Glue the eyes towards the top of the body, then glue the nose slightly below and in the middle of the eyes.

 Place the horns on either side of the head and glue to secure.

 Take the arms and glue them to the middle and back of the body.